 This type of cancer is more common in people in their 50s, 60s and 70s, and tobacco is a risk factor.
 Neuroendocrine cancer usually doesn’t occur in children.
 It is different from neuroendocrine tumors (NETs), which can be cancerous or noncancerous.

-high performing lung cancer surgeryhigh performing GI cancer surgeryNeuroendocrine Cancer at UK Markey Cancer Center
+high performing lung cancer surgeryhigh performing gastroenterology and GI cancer surgeryNeuroendocrine Cancer at UK Markey Cancer Center

 Neuroendocrine cancer requires a dedicated team of specialists with expertise and experience treating this type of cancer.
 At the UK Markey Cancer Center, we’re focused on getting you diagnosed fast so you can begin treatment right away.